Tonbridge to Penshurst Walk

 3. Follow the lane past a pond and round to the right.
 150m after this bend bear right onto a track and go through a gate to the right of a metal fieldgate.
 Go diagonally across a field on a grassy path and leave it through another gate to emerge on a minor road.

-4. Cross the road (slightly to the right) and go through a metal kissing gate onto a broad woodland path.
+4. Cross the road (slightly to the right) and go through a metal gate onto a broad woodland path.
 In 400m leave the wood through a gate and continue on a grassy tree-lined path.
 In 50m leave the EVW by forking right onto a narrow path near the edge of the wood.

 5. In 200m go through a wooden kissing gate into a large farm field.
 Ignore the path ahead across the field and veer left onto a broad path going uphill, slightly away from the field edge.